StartCodeingWithSayam/quotes/README.md

-We ourselves feel that what we are doing is just a drop in the ocean.
-But the ocean would be less because of that missing drop. | **by Mother Teresa**
+Everything will be ok in the end.
+If it's not ok, it's not the end. | **by John Lennon**